Optimally Biased Expertise: Many States and Actions

-This result, however, is subject to a few caveats.
-First, cheap talk models are plagued by equilibrium multiplicity: for any informative equilibrium, there exist equilibria with less informative communication, up to completely uninformative (babbling) equilibria.
-In our setting this means that in addition to the equilibrium outlined in Proposition \ref{prop:comm} above, there also exists a babbling equilibrium, in which the agent acquires no information and makes a random recommendation, and the principal always ignores it and selects the ex ante optimal action.\footnote{If an agent makes uninformed recommendations, it is optimal for the principal to ignore it.
+The result is, perhaps, unsurprising, since \cite{holmstrom1980} showed that communication is equivalent to restricting the agent's action set, and this latter instrument was shown in Section \ref{sec:restriction} to be irrelevant in our setting, as long as the principal can select an agent with the prior belief she prefers.
+The result in Proposition \ref{prop:comm}, however, is subject to a few caveats.
+First, cheap talk models are plagued by equilibrium multiplicity: for any informative equilibrium, there exist equilibria with less informative communication, up to completely uninformative equilibria.\footnote{If an agent makes uninformed recommendations, it is optimal for the principal to ignore it.
 If the principal ignores the recommendation, it is optimal for the agent to not acquire any information.
-Neither agent in this situation can unilaterally deviate to informative communication.} There would also likely exist multiple equilibria of intermediate informativeness -- e.g., equilibria with a limited vocabulary, where only some actions $\tilde{\mathcal{A}} \subset \mathcal{A}$ are recommended on equilibrium path.
-In practice, this means that under communication, there is a risk of miscoordination on uninformative equilibria, whereas under delegation the equilibrium is unique.
-The same force may also work the other way, and there may be equilibria that are preferred by the principal to the delegation equilibrium, that can only be sustained under cheap talk (see \cite{argenziano_strategic_2016} for an example of how such equilibria may arise).
+Neither player can unilaterally deviate to informative communication in this situation.} This means that, under communication, there is a risk of miscoordinating on an uninformative equilibrium, whereas under delegation the equilibrium is unique.
+The same force may also work the other way, and there may be equilibria that are preferred by the principal to the delegation equilibrium, that can only be sustained under cheap talk (see \citealp{argenziano_strategic_2016} for an example of how such equilibria may arise).
 However, the question of whether such equilibria exist is beyond the scope of this paper.